 After you successfully seasoned sushi rice, cover up wooden tub with a cotton cloth.
 This can avoid it from drying out and hardening.

 That's it!
 Enjoy sushi!

 How to save sushi rice

-Sushi rice should be enjoyed within a day.
+Sushi should be enjoyed within a day.
 If you really would like to save it, transfer it into an air-tight container.
-Make sure sushi rice has cooled down completely.
+Make sure it has cooled down completely.
 Keep it in the fridge for up to three days.